Will a Prenuptial Agreement Protect a Spouse's Assets From Medicaid?

-Read moreWhen a married couple applies for Medicaid, the Medicaid agency must analyze the couple’s income and assets as of a particular date to determine eligibility.
-The date that the agency chooses for this analysis is called the “snapshot” date and it can have a major impact on a couple’s financial future.
+Read moreWhen a married couple applies for Medicaid, the agency must analyze their income and assets as of a particular “snapshot” date to determine eligibility.
+This can have a major impact on a couple’s financial future.

-In order to be eligible for Medicaid benefits a nursing home resident may have no more than $2,000 in "countable" assets (the figure may be somewhat higher in some states).
+In order to be eligible for Medicaid benefits, a nursing home resident may have no more than $2,000 in "countable" assets (which may be higher in some states).
 Medicaid law also provides special protections for the spouses of Medicaid applicants to make sure they have the minimum support needed to continue living in the community while their husband or wife is receiving long-term care benefits.

 Local Elder Law Attorneys in Your City

-In general, the community spouse may keep one-half of the couple's total "countable" assets up to a maximum of $137,400 (in 2022).
-This is the community spouse resource allowance (CSRA), the most that a state may allow a community spouse to retain without a hearing or a court order.
-The least that a state may allow a community spouse to retain is $27,480 (in 2022).
+The least that a state may allow a community spouse to retain is $29,724 (in 2023).
 Some states are more generous to the community spouse.
-In these states, the community spouse may keep up to $137,400 (in 2022), regardless of whether or not this represents half the couple's assets.
+In these states, the community spouse may keep up to $148,620 (in 2023), regardless of whether or not this represents half the couple's assets.

 Not all Medicaid long-term care applicants are in an institution.
 If the applicant is applying for Medicaid home care through a waiver program, the snapshot date is usually either the date of the application or the date the applicant is determined to need a nursing home level of care.

-On the snapshot date, the Medicaid agency counts up all of an applicant’s and his or her spouse’s assets, excluding the couple’s house.
-Then depending on the state’s CSRA, the agency determines how much the community spouse can keep.
+On the snapshot date, the Medicaid agency counts the combined assets of an applicant and their spouse, excluding the couple’s house.
+Then, depending on the state’s CSRA, the agency determines how much the community spouse can keep.
 If any assets above $2,000 remain, then that money must be spent down before the applicant will qualify for benefits.

-Proper planning can help a couple determine when the best time to apply for benefits based on the snapshot date and maximize the assets the couple can keep.
-Consult with your attorney for advice.
-To find an attorney near you, click here.
+Proper planning can help a couple determine the best time to apply for benefits based on the snapshot date and maximize the assets the couple can keep.
+Consult with your elder law attorney for advice.
+Find an attorney near you.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.